Long Lease Offer to Broadstone Cricket Club

 The Council is considering offering Broadstone Cricket Club a lease to take on future responsibility and maintenance of the former toilet block (closed in March 2017) at Broadstone Recreation Ground (Charborough Road).

 Broadstone Cricket Club was given a lease for a term of 25 years commencing on 21 April 2016 for the management and maintenance of the pavilion and pitch.
 A Disposal of Open Space for the pitch and pavilion was advertised at that time [details here].
 As with the pitch and pavilion, management of the toilets will be undertaken by club volunteers.

-A lease of up to 25 years will give the Club some security and enable members to attract external investment into the site.
+The lease for the toilets will run concurrently with the lease for the pavilion and pitch and will give the Club some security and enable members to attract external investment into the site.

 Because this term is greater than 7 years, we will be advertising our intention to lease the site and inviting members of the public to comment.

-Download the Asset Plan showing the area for Lease to Broadstone Cricket Club (pdf file, 220kb) :
+- Please see the Asset Plan (pdf) showing the area, marked in red, for Lease to Broadstone Cricket Club

 LOCAL GOVERNMENT ACT 1972